strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/ruby.md

 ## Conclusion

-Here is how to request your Collection Types in Strapi using Ruby.
-When you create a Collection Type or a Single Type you will have a certain number of REST API endpoints available to interact with.
+Here is how to request your collection types in Strapi using Ruby.
+When you create a collection type or a single type you will have a certain number of REST API endpoints available to interact with.